aranciro/Twitch-Follower-Count/README.md

 # Twitch Follower Count

-Browser userscript that shows follower count next to channel name in a twitch channel page.
+Configurable browser userscript that shows follower count when in a twitch channel page.

 ![preview](/res/twitch-follower-count-preview.png)